Helene von Schwichow

 From 2022 to 2023, she was also responsible for the project “Digitainability: Promoting Responsibility & Implementing Innovations on a Project-Basis” at the Chair of Policy Analysis and was a fellow in the BMWK-funded Transatlantic Digital Debates program in 2022.

-From 2019 - 2020, she also worked as a network coordinator for the European Hub of the global internet research network "Network of Centers" at the Alexander von Humboldt Institute for Internet and Society.
+From 2019 to 2020, she also worked as a network coordinator for the European Hub of the global internet research network "Network of Centers" at the Alexander von Humboldt Institute for Internet and Society.

-She studied in Berlin and Paris and holds a master’s degree in Communication in Social and Economic Contexts from the Berlin University of the Arts.
+She studied in Berlin and Paris and holds a master’s in Communication in Social and Economic Contexts from the Berlin University of the Arts.